The SEO Sales Funnel

 These queries don’t necessarily have to be questions.
 In fact, they’re often specific keywords that a user learned about when they were in the discovery or research phase of the funnel.

 This content should be used to drive users straight to an actionable landing page on your website.
 Keep it clean, uncluttered, and obvious.
 These users know what they want and are ready to commit.
-This can be a great opportunity to make your SEO, paid, and direct search efforts come together.
+This is a great opportunity to make your SEO, paid, and direct search efforts come together.

 Where SEO content is great for introducing your brand and hitting all kinds of search queries users may have, paid search ads are perfect for taking a user straight to a landing page when they’re ready to buy.